queer/disrupt gained insight on this piece by reading the abstract, as well as through an interview conducted by Hannah Ayres with Ada.

 "On making do, life and love in quarantine, this text is a queer glance at sandcastle building, grieving worlds and lives queered by crisis whilst cherishing the remains.
 It is punctuated by animated GIFS - tiny scraps of footage, some new, some leftover, all timely and precarious bits of visual debris.
 I wrote this text between two shorelines of experience; the memories of Gibbes Beach in my native Barbados (where I am currently based) and visits to Quarantine Beach, in Rotterdam, where I was physically situated at the time of writing (April-July 2020)."

 This piece was written within the first month or two of the pandemic and Ada was based in the Netherlands at the time.
 They were working on finishing their Masters and their research focused on pedagogy and its relationship to art with a particular focus on decolonial and queer pedagogies.
 They were experiencing a crisis moment regarding their own workload as some of what they had planned had to be put on hold due to not wanting to, and not being able to, shift to the haphazard online space.
-Some of their previous work had been looking at the way we use language and vocabulary to define ourselves and how we sometimes do not feel capable of defining our own identities - yet another crisis.
+Some of their previous work looked at the way we use language and vocabulary to define ourselves and how we sometimes do not feel capable of defining our own identities - yet another crisis.
 They were also living through global experiences and environmental catastrophes such as Hurricane Dorian and global anti-Blackness.
 During our interview, they wondered what all of this crisis was doing to our bodies and identities.

 When asked about existing between these two geographical spaces, they stated that it was extremely difficult.
 At the beginning of the lockdown they were speaking to family in both Barbados and the UK who discussed their own fears and anxieties when it came to the pandemic.
 They couldn't go home but they had never taken for granted the ability to move across the world as crisis had struck during the last hurricane season and they had to sit and watch their friends livestreams and watch the news.
 Ada stated feeling like their 'mind is already split' and that it has always been this way for them.
 They talked about how they see themselves as a queer connection across global communities.
 In the Netherlands, Ada stated that the response had been leisurely and how there had been no hard lockdown in comparison to Barbados who had handled the first wave well.
 Ada talked about Barbados acting in lines with 'hurricane logic' meaning that they didn't know what was coming and so prepared for the worst.
 As I spoke to Ada it was clear that the Netherlands response felt insensitive and foolish in comparison and that it almost felt as the Netherlands thought they knew better than something they didn't understand.
 Between December 2020-January 2021, the situation escalated in Barbados, most likely due to a tourist that broke quarantine.
 Having gone through an escalation of the pandemic in the Netherlands, Ada worried about how this would unfold, especially with on a small island with a small population.
 This understanding of the escalation process did not help Ada, they expected the deaths, grief, lockdown etc. but this did not protect them.
 It instead felt more bitter to feel this one, particularly as the fault lay with irresponsible tourists.
 In their first lockdown experience they felt a sense of hope amidst all the grief, a feeling that "change is in the air" but this feeling started to diminish as time went on.
 The hope lies in what could be and the capacity for change that comes with crisis - it doesn't have to be this way.
 We want not just to survive but also to thrive.